 For me, I had an extremely (un)healthy obsession with Europe.
 I’d wanted to visit ever since I was a kid, and knew I wanted to see more of it after putting my first foot (well, and then the second) on English soil during a study abroad program in university.

-I was working at an environmental nonprofit in California.
+When I decided I want to become nomadic, I was working at an environmental nonprofit in California.
 I loved my job, but was tired of Bay Area life and wanted something new.
 (Here’s more about how & why I left, in addition to how I navigated my first year of digital nomad life!)

 I really wanted to travel and experience different places for longer than the standard 2 weeks of vacation time in America (although I was one of the ‘lucky’ ones because my job gave me 3, lol).